krishnamurali892/Album/README.md

 - Because a coroutine can pause on one thread and restart on same/different thread by saving current state of execution, which is called as context switching.
 - This feature makes effiecient usage of threads(CPU), which in turn improves system performance.
-  But which cannot be achieved through any traditional multithreading frameworks like Executors, RxJava etc.
+  But this cannot be achievable through any traditional multithreading frameworks like Executors, RxJava etc.
 - [Coroutine + flow] can easily replace RxJava/RxKotlin

 **Retrofit**